Get the app in the App Store and on Google Play!

 Excerpt from ERG Guide 151 [Substances - Toxic (Non-Combustible)]:

 Highly toxic, may be fatal if inhaled, ingested or absorbed through skin.
 Avoid any skin contact.
-Effects of contact or inhalation may be delayed.
 Fire may produce irritating, corrosive and/or toxic gases.
 Runoff from fire control or dilution water may be corrosive and/or toxic and cause environmental contamination.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile